Outrageous Clarity: The Fictions of Amélie Nothomb

 Nothomb’s post-Sabotage autofiction has a somewhat lighter touch, though her fierce commitment to the importance of every memory and impression from the past means the intensity never lessens for long.
 The Life of Hunger’s longer view—it spans over a decade of her young life—helps create a sense of durable development for the narrator; we recognize she is maturing as opposed to only changing.
 While The Character of Rain (2000), for instance, like Loving Sabotage, covers just a few years, The Life of Hunger synthesizes these earlier works into a cohesive picture of Amélie’s childhood as it bled into adolescence.
 Of particular impact is the rendering of a rape at age twelve, on which Nothomb spends only two pages, and which closes with her usual tactic of bracketing excruciating poignancy with self-deprecation: “Sections of nothing occupied my head.
 They have stayed there ever since.”

 Nothomb’s most successful work may be that which concerns her time spent in Japan.
-Fear and Trembling (1999), about a young Belgian woman’s attempt to climb the corporate ladder in Tokyo, sold half a million copies, won le Grand Prix du Roman.
+Fear and Trembling (1999), about a young Belgian woman’s attempt to climb the corporate ladder in Tokyo, sold half a million copies and won le Grand Prix du Roman.
 And it is indeed very funny.
 But I’m fonder by far of Tokyo Fiancée, an uncharacteristically gentle book in which Nothomb turns her sharp observational powers on a man so kind and so careful that her own gaze becomes tender.
 In her translated work, at least, it’s almost impossible to find a man who is convincingly excellent; Female characters can fall in love and be pursued by men, but their mates are essentially ciphers.
 Tokyo Fiancée’s Rinri is an anomaly in the Nothomb world: He has “nothing evil in him” and is “a stranger to evil,” and yet he interests Nothomb—and the reader—for the duration of an entire book.

 The Stranger Next Door is an exasperating, maddening horror story about a man who destroys his most precious relationships because he is powerless to overcome his neuroses.
 What sounds trite when described as universally human predicaments—the inability of our dearest intimates to truly understand us, and the limited influence we wield on our own characters—is made electric as it plays out inside this short book.
 The Stranger Next Door was the first of Nothomb’s novels to appear in English, and I regret that it seems not to have made much of an impression.
 Though she indulges in some detrimental excess, mostly with her cruel and muddled descriptions of the next-door neighbor’s wife, it is still an impressive, memorable effort.
 To say more may be to say too much, since suspense, here, is her writing’s finest product.